benharmonics/config/README.md

 # config
 My personal configuration files for programs like Neovim, zsh, etc. I try to keep it somewhat minimal, but I do a lot of development using Neovim so this configuration is a little bloated...
+Also, honestly, I don't use Vim or bash anymore, but I've kept the config files for posterity anyway.

 I use a slightly different .zshrc for work (on MacOS).
 The one included in this repository is what I use on WSL2.
 I'll probably include the one I use for work at some point but it's not really a huge difference.